Last updated on October 2nd, 2023 at 04:09 pm

 Which three rocks are made of the same material?
 Explain how you used the graph to arrive at this conclusion.

 4] (a) Kevin climbs a rope as shown in the diagram below.

 (i) He climbs a vertical distance of 3.0 meters and weighs 400 newtons.
 Calculate the work done by Kevin as he climbs the rope.
 You are advised to show clearly how you get your answer.

 (ii) He takes 6.0 seconds to climb the 3.0 meter.
 Calculate the power generated by Kevin as he climbs the rope.
 You are advised to show clearly how you get your answer.
 Power = ________________ W.

 (b) A nail gun fires a nail of mass 5g with a speed of 20m/s.

 Calculate the kinetic energy of the nail as it leaves the gun.
 You are advised to show clearly how you get your answer.

 5] To study the motion of a ball down a curved runway the apparatus shown below was set up.
 The ball is released at various points along the runway.
 The height above the table at each point is H. When it reaches the bottom it travels through the air and the point where it hits the floor is marked.
 The distance S from the bottom of the table to this point of impact is measured.

-For each value of H the ball was released three times and the value of S in each case recorded.
+For each value of H, the ball was released three times and the value of S in each case was recorded.
 The measurements of the height H and the distance S were taken and are shown in the table below.